jsdelivr/globalping/docs/terms/Terms of Use.md

 ## 4. Limits and Restrictions

-To maintain the performance and security of Globalping, we have various limits and restrictions in place which are set out on the Website.
+To maintain the performance, security, and integrity of Globalping, we apply technical and operational limits to use of the Services, including the hosting and operation of probes.
+Current limits are published on the Website and in our official documentation.

+Limits may apply by IP address, IP address range, network, location, ASN, probe, or user account.
+You must comply with these limits and must not avoid or circumvent them by using additional accounts, IP addresses, probes, or any other means.

+We may disconnect probes that exceed our limits, provide limited value to the network, produce unreliable data, or otherwise threaten the integrity or operation of the Services.

 ## 5. Prohibited Use - Globalping